Technical · Updated March 04, 2026

-Split visual of regex bracket and neural network nodes
+Split visual of regex bracket and neural network nodes representing regex vs AI mapping

+Attribute mapping is how a feed manager translates your internal product fields and values into the exact schema each channel expects.
 Every catalog team eventually faces the same question: should we keep writing regex rules to clean and remap product data, or hand the job over to an LLM?
 After running thousands of mapping pipelines, our answer is unambiguous — neither approach wins on its own.
 Hybrid pipelines do.

 Where pure regex breaks